ISTANBULBEKLE/predict-insurance-charges-with-autoai/README.md

 * Ingest the data and initiate the AutoAI process.
 * Build different models using AutoAI and evaluate the performance.
 * Choose the best model and complete the deployment.
-* Generate predictions using the deployed model by making REST calls.
+* Generate predictions using the deployed model
 * Compare the process of using AutoAI and building the model manually.
 * Visualize the deployed model using a front-end application.